 To import an item (comic or folder) just tap the import button on that item.
 YACReader will keep the folder structure that you have in your cloud service on imported items.

-Once File is open, just pick the files you want to import from any location.
+Once Files is open, just pick the files you want to import from any location, this includes content in your device, external drives or any type of remote drives/folders supported by iOS.

 YACReader will show percetange indicator showing the import progress while you are importing comics.
 You will find it in the top right corner of the Import section.
 That indicator is also a button, tap it to open the import queue, you can cancel, pause, a resume imports there, swipe (right to left) the cells to access more options.